2023 Read with Jenna Book Club List: The Best Books Ranked

 After a terrorist attack at a train station in India leaves a woman wrongfully accused of being a Muslim extremist, her world is turned upside down.

 Two other characters’ stories intersect with hers to offer us a searing look at modern India.
+I can’t stop thinking about it.
+I’m so glad I took The Uncorked Librarian’s suggestion to read it.
 I’ll be thinking about this debut for a while.

 What’s Mine and Yours by Naima Coster